hatemr/hatemr.github.io/_posts/2018-11-19-overview-of-machine-learning.md

 6. What type of Machine Learning algorithm would you use to allow a robot to walk in various unknown terrains?
   * answer
 7. What type of algorithm would you use to segment your customers into multiple groups?
-  * answer
+  * K-means clustering would split customers into multiple groups which are similar in-group and different between groups.
+One challenge is you must specify the number of groups before running the algorithm - it may be hard to say how many groups exist in the customers.
-8. Would you frame the problem of spam detection as a suptervised learning problem or an unsupervised learning problem?
+8. Would you frame the problem of spam detection as a supervised learning problem or an unsupervised learning problem?
-  * answer
+  * Spam detection is supervised learning because there is a variable to be predicted (the target variable).
+In unsupervised learning, there is no one variable to be predicted; the goal is to find structure in the data.
 9. What is an online learning system?
   * answer
 10. What is out-of-core learning?